Animated Comic of a Cat: Turn Video into Cartoon

 The author of the tutorial is Robert Bates.

-This tutorial was inspired by one in which a cartoon of a cat was made from a video using AKVIS Sketch.
+This tutorial was inspired by one in which a cartoon was made from a video using AKVIS Sketch.

 Now that AKVIS ArtWork can remember the last settings from when it was last opened, it can be used for the same purpose.
 This feature is perfect for editing a video, which is composed of many frames.
 Without batch processing it would be an exceedingly tedious process to edit each frame individually.
 In this tutorial we will learn how to automate this task, and use AKVIS ArtWork to turn a video into a cartoon.